OHNLP/MedTator/README.md

 # <img alt="MedTator" src="https://raw.githubusercontent.com/wiki/OHNLP/MedTator/img/logo.png">

-MedTator is a serverless web tool for corpus annotation.
+MedTator is a serverless text annotation tool for corpus development.
 It is built on HTML5 techniques and many open-source packages, and was designed to be easy-to-use for your annotation task.

 No need to install any server or client runtime!
 [Check Here to Start Annotation Now!](https://ohnlp.github.io/MedTator/?st=yes)